Proximal Humerus Fractures

 Subtypes:

-Classification: Extension types are classified by the Gartland classification system.
+Classification: Extension types are classified by the Gartland classification system as seen in the figure.
 They include Gartland types I–IV.
 Flexion type fractures are a rare kind of fracture.

 Treatment: